ON THIS PAGE

 | Pipe through a command

-In configuration mode only, when you have made
+In configuration mode only, when you have made changes to the configuration, you can

-with a prior version, you can use the compare
+use the compare

-display the configuration.
-The compare
+command to display the configurations.
+The

-command compares
+command compares the candidate configuration with

-the candidate configuration with either the current committed configuration
+either the current committed configuration or a configuration file.
+This command

-or a configuration file and displays the differences between the two
+also displays the differences between the two configurations.

-configurations.
-To compare configurations, specify the compare
+To compare configurations, you specify the compare

-command after the pipe:
+command after the

 user@host# show | compare (filename| rollback n)